Skip to main content

 CreatedA filter on the list based on the object created field.

-Ending BeforeA cursor for use in pagination. ending_before is an object ID that defines your place in the list.
-For instance, if you make a list request and receive 100 objects, starting with obj_bar, your subsequent call can include ending_before=obj_bar in order to fetch the previous page of the list.
+Ending BeforeA cursor for use in pagination. ending_before is an object ID that defines the place in the list.
+For instance, if a list request returns 100 objects starting with obj_bar, the next call can include ending_before=obj_bar to fetch the previous page of the list.

 List Invoices